LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Related Work

 \textbf{Deep learning based local features.} As the interest in deep learning methods for computer vision grew, hand-crafted feature extraction gave way to learned techniques.
 As a first step, researchers proposed to independently learn either the keypoint detection \cite{verdie2015tilde,moo2016learning,mishkin2018repeatability,barroso2019key} or the keypoint description \cite{mishchuk2017working,luo2019contextdesc,tian2017l2net,tian2019sosnet,Simo2015discriminative,wang2020learning} stages.
 This led to systems which were partially learned, but still relied on hand-crafted components.
 A more recent trend is the unified modeling of detection and description, which enables end-to-end learning \cite{yi2016lift,noh2017large,detone18superpoint,ono2018lfnet,revaud2019r2d2,Dusmanu2019CVPR,tyszkiewicz2020disk}, leading to stronger results in image matching related tasks.
 These methods may be trained using different levels of supervision: supervised at the feature level where the correspondence labels are computed from Structure-from-Motion pipelines \cite{yi2016lift,ono2018lfnet,revaud2019r2d2,Dusmanu2019CVPR,tyszkiewicz2020disk}, weaker supervision at the level of relative camera poses \cite{wang2020learning} or image-level labels \cite{noh2017large}, or finally fully self-supervised with synthetic image transformations \cite{detone18superpoint}.
 Learned local features improve upon hand-crafted methods in several respects, \eg: the detection process extracts much more discriminative keypoints instead of hand-crafted low-level corners or blobs; the descriptor achieves more robust illumination and viewpoint invariance due to deep semantic representations.
 Still, wide baseline matching and the presence of repeated patterns (\eg, building windows) may confuse these techniques and lead to poor correspondences.

 \textbf{Learnable feature matching.} One of the latest trends in the area of local image features is to additionally enable the learning of the feature matching process.
 This goes beyond learned outlier filtering approaches \cite{yi2018learning,zhang2019learning}.
 SuperGlue \cite{sarlin2020superglue} proposed graph neural network models in conjunction with optimal transport optimization in order to effectively associate sparse local features and reject outliers.
 This method takes in sets of local features from two images, comprising local descriptors and 2D positions, and learns feature matching patterns with a data-driven approach.
-A follow-up method \cite{chen2021learning} proposed to improve matching efficiency with reliable seed matches to initialize the process.
-The learnable matching framework has also evolved to perform matching in a dense manner \cite{chen2022aspanformer, sun2021loftr}, which avoids issues with potentially noisy keypoint detections at the cost of higher memory requirements.
+A number of follow-up methods \cite{chen2021learning, shi2022clustergnn, lindenberger2023lightglue} improve matching accuracy and efficiency using updated GNN model architectures.
+The learnable matching framework has also evolved to perform matching in a dense and semi-dense manner \cite{chen2022aspanformer, sun2021loftr, wang2022matchformer}, which avoids issues of potentially noisy keypoint detections at the cost of higher memory requirements.
 In this work, we focus on the sparse case and extend the learnable feature matching model to consider 3D information at the keypoint level, allowing the framework to reason beyond 2D signals.